Here are the policies in place for all students in residence at Manhattan School of Music. Be sure to read these carefully!

 Students desiring a single room will need to sign up for a “Single Room Waiting List.”
 If and when a single room opens, the Office of Residence Life will contact the next student on the waiting list.
 That student will have 48 hours to decide if s/he would like to accept the room and must respond in writing via email to officially accept the new space.

 Each student who lives in the residence hall must sign a residence hall agreement.
 This agreement is in effect for the entire academic year and may not be terminated unless one of the conditions below is met: December graduation, official School study abroad program, serious illness, and /or lawfully registered domestic partnership, civil union, or marriage.
 Click here to review the Residence Hall Agreement in full.

 The Mitzi Newhouse Pavilion provides meals for students, faculty, staff, and guests.
 It is also used for School-sponsored receptions and social activities.
 All students are required to participate in the declining meal plan appropriate to their status as a resident or commuter student.
 Resident students may elect to increase their Bronze meal plan to Silver or Gold at the beginning of each school year.
 Please see the meal plan information form for details.
 Hot meals are served for breakfast, lunch, and dinner.
-Hours of operation are as follows:

 Students may reserve the cafeteria for recital receptions by contacting the scheduling and dining offices.